-The State will conduct a webinar on housing and community development issues to allow citizens the opportunity to provide input into the FFY2024 Annual Action Plan.
+The State conducted a webinar on housing and community development issues to allow citizens the opportunity to provide input into the FFY2024 Annual Action Plan.

-Through newspaper advertisements in English and Spanish, the State is soliciting input from citizens to provide feedback on the Method of Distribution for the NHTF, CDBG, HOPWA and ESG Programs.
-The public hearing for the planning process will be held on April 17, 2024, and public input on this plan will be added by May 2, 2024.
-The last opportunity for written comments on this plan is May 1, 2024.
+Through newspaper advertisements in English and Spanish, the State solicited input from citizens to provide feedback on the Method of Distribution for the NHTF, CDBG, HOPWA and ESG Programs.
+The public hearing for the planning process was held on April 17, 2024, and the last opportunity for written comments on this plan was May 1, 2024.